rcjcooke/wa-arm-spring-selector/README.md

 | m<sub>s</sub> | System mass - this is the mass of the mechanical arm being pivoted, excluding the spring if relevant |
 | m<sub>p</sub> | Payload mass - the mass of the payload                                                               |
 | N             | The number of springs to be used                                                                     |

+If the arm is being designed to handle a variable payload then this needs to be taken in to account when selecting the spring(s) to balance it.
+For a spring-based gravity balancing mechanism there are two options for balancing a variable payload.
+Either the spring constant of the spring needs to change, or the connection points need to be moved based on the payload.
+It is impractical to physically swap the spring out during operation so it is assumed that balancing of a variable payload is achieved by moving one or both of the connection points, i.e. dynamically changing the distances A and R<sub>2</sub>.

 ## Tool Usage